freyam/sublime/README.md

 ## The Batch Files
 I have also included two batch files - `compile.bat` and `contest.bat` which help a lot.

-`compile.bat` precompiles the standard library.
+`compile.bat` precompiles the standard library <bits/stdc++.h>.
 So, it reduces the compilation time roughly by a factor of 5.

 `contest.bat` is useful during contests.
 It duplicates the code from the `code.cpp` into several `contest_x.cpp` files which can be used parallelly in the contest.
 After the contest, run it again to delete all the `contest_x.cpp` and `contest_x.exe`.

 ## Miscellaneous
 1. [A handy cheat sheat for all the hotkeys.](https://www.shortcutfoo.com/app/dojos/sublime-text-3-win/cheatsheet "Must Learn")